 Are Large Dog Breeds Dangerous?

-Although large dog breeds are physically able to cause more harm than small, a dog is only dangerous without proper training, socialization, and if someone does not respect their boundaries.
-Most of them are protective of their owner and possessions such as their food or bed, and are vocal if they are provoked.
+Although large dog breeds are physically able to cause more harm than small ones, a dog is only dangerous without proper training, socialization, and if someone does not respect their boundaries.
+Most of them are protective of their owner and possessions such as their food or bed and are vocal if they are provoked.
 However, with proper socialization, they can learn to be friendly with strangers and children alike.

 There are only two types of people; those who adore big dogs and those who’re scared of them.
 For the latter, large dog breeds are quite intimidating and dangerous.
 However, that couldn’t be far from the truth.
 In fact, most large breeds are known as “gentle giants” that wouldn’t harm a soul unless provoked.
 However, it’s up to owners to establish early on who is the boss and avoid any dominant behavior in their dogs.